IfanSnek/Upscaler/README.md

 # Upscaler
-Image upscaler based on Bayer spreading (a thing I made up) Upscales any size by 2x, but takes longer for huge things.
+Image upscaler based on Bayer spreading (a thing I made up).

+Upscales any size by 2x, but takes longer for huge things.